clarke-lab/CHO_cell_lncRNA_analysis/README.md

 ---
 This respository enables the reproduction of the analysis described in:

-Tzani *et al.* **Sub physiological temperature induces pervasive alternative splicing in Chinese hamster ovary cells** *bioRxiv 2019* [https://doi.org/10.1101/863175](https://doi.org/10.1101/863175)
+Motheramgari *et al.* **Expanding the Chinese hamster ovary cell long non-coding RNA transcriptome using RNASeq** *bioRxiv 2019* [https://doi.org/10.1101/863175](https://doi.org/10.1101/863175)

 ### Data availability: